-“Infrastructure Management and Engineering” ensures that the Information Technology and Communications Infrastructure is sufficiently robust, scalable, secure and efficient to deliver integrated services.
+“Infrastructure Connectivity, Management and Engineering” ensures that the Information Technology and Communications Infrastructure is sufficiently robust, scalable, secure and efficient to deliver integrated services.
 It supports the design installation processes, physical resources, and operations required for developing, integrating, operating, and sustaining IT applications.
 It also addresses the day-to-day management and maintenance of IT services, systems, and applications. —These definitions was adapted from Wikipedia with input from IT Thought Leaders.

 After the “thought leader” meetings, subject matter experts (SMEs) for this “Infrastructure Connectivity, Management and Engineering” cluster were recruited to attend meetings held to discuss, rank, and revise a pro-forma list of tasks, knowledge, skills, and abilities.
 The meeting discussion and vote results were synthesized and presented again to the SMEs who participated in the meetings for verification.